NervanaSystems/deepspeech/README.md

 where `<training manifest>` is the path to the training manifest file produced in the ingest step above (e.g. ``/usr/local/data/librispeech/train-clean-100/train-manifest.csv`` in the example above) and `<validation manifest>` is the path to the validation manifest file.

 ### 2b.
 Continue training a previous model
-TODO: If you have a previously trained model, you can resume training by passing the `--model_file </path/to/stored_model.pkl>` argument to `train.py`.
-We provide XX previously trained models for anyone to use.
-They can be downloaded from [here] <model file urls>.
+If you have a previously trained model, you can resume training by passing the `--model_file </path/to/stored_model.pkl>` argument to `train.py`.
+Soon we will provide a model trained on the 1000 hour Librispeech dataset and will provide details on how to download and use the model at that time.

 ## Decoding and evaluating a trained model
 Once you have a trained model, you can easily evaluate its performance on any given dataset.
 Simply create a manifest file and then call: